-Even with best intentions, you cannot spot all the flaws in your work.
-Have you ever had that "Aha!" about your own mistake while explaining something to someone else?
+Even with best intentions, you just can't spot all the flaws in your work.
+Have you ever had that "Aha! moment," explaining something to someone else.
 Simply talking about your design with someone else helps you see things clearly.
 A fresh perspective will help spot gaps in your design.
 The most common bugs in exception handling design, according to Charles Howell and Gary Veccellio, who analyzed several highly reliable systems, crop up when:

-- Failing to consider additional exceptions that might arise when writing exception handling logic.
-Do not let your guard down!
+- failing to consider additional exceptions that might arise when writing exception handling logic.
+Don't let your guard down!
 Any action performed when handling an exception could cause other exceptions.
-Often the appropriate solution to this situation is to raise new exceptions from within the exception handling code. - Mapping error codes to exceptions.
+Often the appropriate solution to this situation is to raise new exceptions from within the exception handling code. - mapping error codes to exceptions.
 At different locations in your design, various objects may have the responsibility to translate between specific return code values to specific exceptions.
 The most common source of error is to incompletely consider the range of error codes-mapping some, and not all cases.
-Mapping is often

-- required when different parts of a system are implemented in different programming languages. - Propagating exceptions to unprepared clients.
+Mapping is often required when different parts of a system are implemented in different programming languages. - propagating exceptions to unprepared clients.
 Unhandled exceptions will continue to propagate up the collaboration chain until either they are handled by some catchall object, or left to the run time environment.
 Designers usually want some graceful exception reporting or recovery.
-If clients are not designed to handle an unexpected exception, they will get program termination instead. - Thinking an exception has been handled when it has merely been logged.
+What they'll get instead, will be program termination, if clients aren't designed to handle an unexpected exception. - thinking an exception has been handled when it has merely been logged.
 Exception code should do something meaningful to get the software back on track.
 As a first cut, you may implement a common mechanism to log or report an exception.
-However, this does not mean it has been handled.
-You have done nothing but report the problem-which is only slightly more useful than taking no action at all.
+But this doesn't mean it has been handled.
+You've done nothing but report the problem-which is only slightly more useful than taking no action at all.